abandno/RouterSwitcher/README_EN.md

      - DNS: `192.168.31.2`

 2. **Configuration Settings**
-   - Click the system tray icon to open the configuration interface
+   - Click the system tray icon to open the configuration interface (*the configuration interface will not be displayed automatically*)
    - Modify configuration according to your network environment:
      - **Network using static IP mode (SSID)**: Enter your home WiFi name
      - **Static IP Configuration**: Set static IP address, gateway, and DNS server address